Horizon Forbidden West review

 Horizon Zero Dawn didn’t demand a sequel.
 Its story felt complete when the credits rolled.
 We had taken Aloy from being an outcast of the Nora tribe to near-singlehandedly stopping a robotic apocalypse.
 That sense of resolution is increasingly rare for big-budget games of this size.

-It leaves the question so did a Zero Dawn sequel need to be made at all?
+It leaves the question, then: did a Zero Dawn sequel need to be made at all?
 Of course, we wanted to return to the strange futuristic, prehistoric Earth, where robotic dinosaurs stalk the land and tribes of humans try to eke out a living beneath their feet.
 But did it need to exist?

 In Horizon Forbidden West, Guerrilla Games proves Aloy’s story does indeed deserve another chapter.
 The game’s a grand technical achievement that feels “next-generation” and, importantly, also captures smaller, more human details, too.